rejetto/hfs/config.md

   "*.jpg|*.png":
     mime: auto
   ```
+  Rules on top have priority over bottom rules.
+Inner rules have priority over parent's rules.

 Permissions set on an inner element will override inherited permissions.
 This means that you can restrict access to folder1,
 and yet decide to give free access to folder1/subfolder2.